DaveParillo/intermediate-cpp/_sources/function-overloads/templates.rst

 but any valid variable name could be used.
 In introductory template tutorials ``AnyType`` is not uncommon.

-Templates are completely specified in header files normally.
+Templates are normally completely specified in header files.
 Because templates are neither declarations, nor definitions, it is an error to write a template in a cpp source file and then try to use it in another source file.